Just for Openers

+Just for Openers is the third live album by Judy Garland, released on April 6, 1964, by Capitol Records.
+It features selections from her television series, The Judy Garland Show (1963–64), presenting a mix of standards, show tunes, and traditional pop, including "Fly Me to the Moon" and "Battle Hymn of the Republic".
+The original release offered both mono and simulated stereo versions to suit different playback systems of the time.

+The album received generally positive reviews, with critics praising Garland's vocal performance and stage presence.
+Commercially, it peaked at #97 on the Music Business Pop LPs chart.

+Album details and release

-Just for Openers is the third live album by Judy Garland.
-It was released on April 6, 1964, by Capitol Records, compiling selections from her performances on The Judy Garland Show, her television series that aired during 1963–64.
-This album marks the only official release of material from the show at the time, with Garland performing a mixture of standards, show tunes, and traditional pop, such as "Fly Me to the Moon" and "Battle Hymn of the Republic".
+The album compiles selections from Judy Garland performances on The Judy Garland Show, her television series that aired during 1963–64.
+It marks the only official release of material from the show at the time, with Garland performing a mixture of standards, show tunes, and traditional pop, such as "Fly Me to the Moon" and "Battle Hymn of the Republic".
 The original release included both mono and a simulated stereo version (Capitol's "Duophonic" process) to appeal to various playback systems popular at the time.

 The album's producer, Kermit Walter, arranged for a selection of songs that highlighted Garland's vocal versatility and stage presence, despite her show being canceled after one season.
 While the album was popular among her fans, it remained out of print for years.
 Later releases, including an abridged 1980 version and other compilations, have since made more of her TV recordings available in higher fidelity.